 In year 1 we encourage and support pupils to develop independence and nurture a positive attitude to learning.
 Pupils will experience a range of fun and engaging learning activities.

-In the afternoons, pupils are taught humanities and PSHE.
-Each term they also have humanities launch day where pupils are immersed in a new topics.
-One morning per week, pupils are taught art and RE by specialist teachers.
-They also have a weekly music session.
+In the afternoons, pupils are taught humanities, science and PSHE.
+Each term they also have humanities launch day where pupils are immersed in a new topic.
+One morning per week, pupils are taught art, computing and RE by specialist teachers.
+They also have weekly music and PE sessions.

 Letters that have been circulated to parents are available for you to view and download here.